benc-uk/serverless-cognitive/README.md

 ### 1. Deploy a new Azure Function App using the Portal
 - Click; *New ➔ Compute ➔ Function App*
 - Pick any unique name for your app
 - Pick Windows as the OS
 - Opt to create a new resource group, give it any name that you wish
-- For the *Hosting Plan* Select "Consumption Plan"
+- For the *Hosting Plan* select "Consumption Plan"
+- For the *Runtime Stack* select "JavaScript"
 - Opt to create a new storage account, and make a note of the name
 - Turn off Application Insights